-Tensor Cores have been only used to accelerate GEMM operations, most prominently through NVIDIA's CUDA libraries.
-The NVIDIA libraries, such as cuBLAS~\cite{cublas} and cuDNN~\cite{cudnn}, require users to opt-in to use the Tensor Cores and both libraries accelerate GEMM computation (HGEMM for cuBLAS and convolution and recurrent neural networks for cuDNN).
-NVIDIA also provides the CUTLASS (CUDA Templates for Linear Algebra Subroutines)~\cite{cutlass} library, which is a CUDA templated library that provides the building block primitives to write high performance GEMM-like kernels.
-Deep learning frameworks such as NVCaffe~\cite{jia2014caffe}, Caffe2~\cite{caffe2}, MXNet~\cite{mxnet}, PyTorch~\cite{pytorch}, TensorFlow~\cite{tensorflow}, and TensorRT~\cite{tensorrt} leverage the NVIDIA libraries for DNN training~\cite{mixedprecisiontraining} and inference.
+Currently, Tensor Cores have only been used to accelerate GEMM operations, most prominently through NVIDIA's CUDA libraries (such as cuBLAS~\cite{cublas} and cuDNN~\cite{cudnn}).
+These libraries require users to opt-in to use the Tensor Cores to accelerate GEMM computation.
+NVIDIA also provides the CUTLASS (CUDA Templates for Linear Algebra Subroutines)~\cite{cutlass} library, which is a C++ templated library that provides building block primitives to write high performance GEMM-like kernels.
+Deep learning frameworks such as NVCaffe~\cite{jia2014caffe}, Caffe2~\cite{caffe2}, MXNet~\cite{mxnet}, PyTorch~\cite{pytorch}, TensorFlow~\cite{tensorflow}, and TensorRT~\cite{tensorrt} leverage these NVIDIA libraries for DNN training~\cite{mixedprecisiontraining} and inference acceleration.